“Is it hot enough for you?”

 It’s time to beat the heat by looking at some clever garage cooling solutions to improve your comfort level.

-Why does your garage get so hot?
+Why a garage can get so hot

 Before we look at a few garage cooling solutions you should consider, let’s analyze the root of the problem.
 Numerous factors can affect a garage’s temperature, including: